 Tips for making your money go further in Argentina

 - Avoid using ATMs or paying with bank cards: In both of these cases you’ll be charged at the official exchange rate (or slightly worse) and likely face bank fees.
 In addition, daily cash withdrawal limits at ATMs are low, so you’d need to be using them a lot to cover your basic spending needs, paying fees each time.

 - Use a money transfer service: A useful option if you are already in Argentina, would rather not carry large sums of cash or just feel uneasy about using the unofficial market.
-Some electronic money transfer services offer an exchange rate that’s more ‘blue’ than official.
-In a few clicks online or in a mobile app you can send money from your bank overseas and go pick up the cash in a local branch.
+Some electronic money transfer services offer an exchange rate that’s a lot more ‘blue’ than official.
+In a few clicks online or in a mobile app you can send money from your bank account overseas and go pick up the cash in pesos in a local branch.
 Some options include Azimo, WorldRemit , Remitly and Western Union, which has an office on the same block as our Expanish school in Buenos Aires.